310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Tetora frown %}
-Don’t look so smug about it… You wouldn’t typically understand a message like that, so make sure to type it up properly next time, ‘kay?
+Don’t look so smug ‘bout it… You wouldn’t typically understand a message like that, so make sure to type it up properly next time, ‘kay?
 {% endbubble %}

 {% bubble Chiaki surprised0 %}